kazihabiba201/flutterapptask/README.md

 - `Localization:` Supports both English and Spanish, storing the language setting and persisting using SharedPreferences.
 - `Persistent Login:` The app saves the login state using SharedPreferences, ensuring users are logged in between sessions.
 - `API Integration:` The app fetches data from an external API, displays a list, and allows filtering based on doctor availability.
-- `Local Database:` Uses SQLite (SQFLite package) to store and display contacts locally.
+- `Local Database:` Uses SQLite (SQfLite package) to store and display contacts locally.

 ## Tasks Implemented